In 2021, it’s fair to say that a content marketing strategy is incomplete without video.

 The stats don’t lie.
 Testimonials and reviews are crucial for inbound marketing.

-Testimonials, videos, or text are usually placed on your website’s homepage.
+After acknowledging these benefits, it’s crucial to understand how to effectively integrate video testimonials into your website.
+For instance, you should know that the testimonials, videos, or text are usually placed on your website’s homepage.
 PandaDoc, a leading document signing software, shows a great example of this with a voice and text-based testimonial video from clients on its landing page.

 While the text highlights important quotes, the voice recordings and company logo show that the reviews are authentic.